INTERPOL and the United Nations Office on Drugs and Crime (UNODC)

-While UNODC can assist countries with their legislative and judicial requirements, provides research work and technical assistance, INTERPOL takes a more operational approach towards law enforcement, such as information exchange, investigative and operational support, and police capacity building.
+While UNODC can assist countries with their legislative and judicial requirements and provide research work and technical assistance, INTERPOL takes a more operational approach towards law enforcement, such as information exchange, investigative and operational support, and police capacity building.

-Moving forward, new areas of cooperation will be explored including trafficking in illicit drugs, border management, crimes against children and migrant smuggling.
+Moving forward, we continue to explore new areas of cooperation including on trafficking in illicit drugs, border management, crimes against children and migrant smuggling.

 INTERPOL works with the Police Division and its Serious and Organized Crime Team to strengthen the role of police in international peacekeeping; we benefits from the support of the UN in local capacity building, and in return the UN endorses our policing capabilities in host countries.

 INTERPOL and the United Nations Department of Peace Operations have coordinated with one another on several initiatives aimed at supporting national police agencies in developing the “capacity and integrity” needed to uphold the rule of law.
 For example, INTERPOL assists UN Police, specifically the Serious and Organized Crimes unit, with their Transnational Threats Project.
 This collaboration enables United Nations field missions to better address transnational threats, including serious and organized crime, corruption and violent extremism.